Skip to contents

 typedef typename tmbutils::vector<Type>

-EigenVector; /**< This is a vector as defined in TMB's namespace Eigen */
+EigenVector; /**< A vector as defined in the Eigen namespace in TMB */

 };